Looking for a filling dinner that’s healthy and vegan? Try these cheesy quinoa stuffed peppers!

-Add the zucchini, spices, and coconut milk and cook on low heat for a few minutes until the zucchini is tender but still bright green.
+Add the zucchini, spices, and non-dairy milk and cook on low heat for a few minutes until the zucchini is tender but still bright green.
 Add the Daiya cheese and stir until melted.

 Remove peppers from oven and spoon filling into each pepper.
 Place tops on each pepper if desired.